moosepod/moosezmachine/README.md

 For simplicity, the unicode mappings map to textual equivalents (per 3.8.5.4.1)

+## Usage

+Moosezmachine provides two methods of playing a story file.

+- The slack client, in slack_client
+- terp.py, a curses-based interpreter

+There is also a file debug.py, a curses-based interpreter with some debugging features.
+This is not a fully implementeted interpreter, and is not recommended for playing games.

+### Terp.py

+NOTE: terp.py was written to help build the core interpreter.
+There are a wide range of better interpreters available that I would recommend using if the main goal is to play games.
+If you're curious about how interpreters work, though, it provides a great starting point.

+To play a story file using terp.py:

+python3 terp.py path_to_file

+This default setup will save/load files to the /tmp directory.

+Options:
+* --transcript_path to indicate a transcript file AND activate the transcript in game.
+If this option is on a commands log will also be created, at transcript_path with ".commands" appended
+* --save_path to indicate the directory to save/restore files from
+# --command_path to indicate a commands source file.
+If provided, the contents of this file will be used as text input until the end of file is reached, then control will be returned to the player

+Debugging options
+# --seed to set a seed for the random number generator
+# --trace to set a path to a file to dump all zcode instructions to on quit

 ## Architecture

 Moosezmachine includes a number of interpreters for various purposes (command line, testing, etc).
 They all work in the following basic way: